Negative and Positive Pressure Rooms 101 | Hospital Infection Control

 Discover All That Air Innovations Has to Offer

 Air Innovations creates custom positive and negative pressure environments for various medical and specialized facilities.
-From full quarantine ECUs to sterile storage solutions we provide a range of products and services that help hospitals maintain healthy indoor environments.
+From full custom quarantine ECUs to sterile storage solutions we provide a range of products and services that help hospitals maintain healthy indoor environments.

 See our IsolationAir-brochure for more details about our line of standard hospital contamination control systems.